-- Roast vegetables in garlic-infused olive oil.
+- Warm bread dipped in garlic infused olive oil.

 Although olive oil ticks a lot of boxes, one thing to be aware of is that it degrades at high temperatures as the healthy fatty acids break down.
-This means the healthy benefits are reduced.
+This means the health benefits are reduced.
 Therefore many health experts recommend using olive oil cold where possible, or cooked at low temperatures.